brivera2524/california-plate-checker/README.md

 # California License Plate Checker

 This Python script automates the process of checking license plate availability via the California DMV website.
-It uses asyncio and aiohttp to perform high-speed, parallel requests, ensuring efficient validation of multiple plates at once.
+It sends asynchronous POST requests directly to the DMV server using asyncio and aiohttp, eliminating the need for slower tools like Selenium or headless browsers.
+The result is a highly efficient, non-blocking validation process capable of rapidly handling multiple simultaneous requests.
 Results are saved to a CSV file for easy review.

 ## Features
 - Asynchronous Processing: Uses asyncio and aiohttp for efficient, non-blocking requests.